 How do you water succulents without drainage?

-Only a bit of water should be administered right on the potting mix, around the root area.
+Water should be applied right on top of the potting mix, around the root area.
 Do not wet the foliage.
 The potting mix should be allowed to dry out between waterings.
 You may need to stick a finger in the potting mix to find out just how dry it is.

 It usually works well if roughly a quarter to a third of the volume of the pot is used as a measure.
 So to make this as easy as possible divide the pot into four and mark the first quarter.